Ashish Vidyarthi

 Ashish Vidyarthi (born 19 June 1965) is an Indian actor who predominantly works in Hindi, Telugu, Tamil, Bengali, Kannada, Malayalam, English, Marathi, and Odia films.
 He is noted for his antagonist and character roles.
 In 1995, he received the National Film Award for Best Supporting Actor for Drohkaal.
 He has also received several awards including a Filmfare Award South along with nominations for two Filmfare Awards.

 Early life

-Ashish Vidyarthi was born on 19 June 1965 in Delhi, India to a Malayali father from Thalassery (North Malabar, Kerala), and a Bengali mother from Rajasthan with ancestry in West Bengal.
+Ashish Vidyarthi was born on 19 June 1965 in Delhi, India to a Malayali father from Thalassery (Kerala), and a Bengali mother from Rajasthan with ancestry in West Bengal.
 His mother Reba Vidyarthi (Née: Chattopadhyay) was a Kathak guru, while his father Govind Vidyarthi is an expert in cataloguing and archiving vanishing Performing Arts of India for the Sangeet Natak Akademi.
 He attended National School of Drama until 1990 and associated himself with another theatre group, Act One, run by N. K. Sharma.